octopus-db/documentation/docs/source/data_tables.rst

 * IGSNID -- Placeholder for International Geo Sample Number unique ID

 * BURNT -- Whether the material dated was burnt.
 Note that charcoal = 'Yes'.
 Calcinated bone -- typically white, whilst burnt bone is black -- is different to burnt bone, and so is listed in “MATERIAL2” field.
-Predefined value set only allows for 'Yes' (= burnt), 'No' (= not burnt), or 'ND' (for 'no data')
+The **predefined value set** only allows for 'Yes' (= burnt), 'No' (= not burnt), or 'ND' (for 'no data')

 * ARCHSPECIS -- Genus and/ or species, i.e., scientific name of animal or plant used for 14C dating